-This walnut-crusted grilled beef tenderloin is a masterpiece on its own.
+Walnut-crusted grilled beef tenderloin is a masterpiece on its own.
 And those grill charred Brussels sprouts on the side up the healthy ante and make you feel good.

-In any case, this walnut crusted grilled beef tenderloin was the masterpiece my meaty Willy Wonka and odd little orange oompa’s used to lure me in.
+In any case, this walnut crusted grilled beef tenderloin was the masterpiece my meaty Willy Wonka and odd little orange Oompa Loompas used to lure me in.
 Those grill charred brussels sprouts on the side upped the healthy ante and made me feel like I was cheating on cheating my diet.
 (Get your head around that)

 All in all, this quick and easy fancy pants meal is one you should knock off the bucket list this summer.
-Simple and packed with flavor, your better half won’t believe they aren’t schnozberries.
+Simple and packed with flavor, your better half won’t believe they aren’t schnozzberries.

 Seriously, I have no idea where this analogy was going.
 Perhaps up to the sky in a glass oven, set at the perfect temperature.
 Perhaps…

 Beef tenderloin just might be the king of cuts.
 So versatile, crowd awing and popular in high-end restaurants, but so underused in most home kitchens.
 Don’t be afraid of it.
 Try these recipes out.